 The canton (in particular the industrial cities of La Chaux-de-Fonds and Le Locle) was a superpower in the watch industry.
-These cities rebelled against the royal patricians of Neuchâtel.
+These cities (and the valley of La Sagne) rebelled against the royal patricians of Neuchâtel.

 After a failed revolt in 1831, the revolution succeeded in 1848 and the republic was proclaimed.

 The Prussian king protested and even threatened to intervene.
-However, he had to contend with uprisings and unrest in his kingdom.
+However, he had to deal with uprisings and unrest in his kingdom.

-However, the king had two main pillars: the patriciate of Neuchâtel, which had always benefited from the Prussian military career and economic relations, and the valley of La Sagne in the Jura.
+The King had two allies in the canton: the patriciate of Neuchâtel, which had always benefited from the Prussian military careers and economic relations, and the valley of La Sagne in the Jura.